microsoft/verona/docs/internal/expressions.md

 ## Syntax Sugar

-In Verona, every operation is a method call, including lambda execution, object creation, destruction, etc.
+In Verona, operations are method calls.
-To create syntactically correct code, one must be explicit about everything.
+To create syntactically correct code, one must be explicit about their names and types (arguments and return values).

 Example:
 ```ts